 Cheese may be your emotional eating magnet for many reasons:

-• Cheese is paired well with other foods that can make you prone to food craving, such as bread
+- Cheese is paired well with other foods, such as bread, that can make you prone to food cravings.

 4 – Lack Of Vitamin D

-Now if you read on the internet, some health blogs will say that cheese cravings are due to lack of vitamin D.
+If you read on the internet, some health blogs will say that cheese cravings are due to a lack of vitamin D.

-Vitamin D is from the sun normally, but it can be added to various products.
+Vitamin D is typically from the sun but can be added to various products.

 For example, there is some truth to the matter because cheese does contain vitamin D.

-Other dairy products like milk also contain vitamin D. For many people the added vitamin D to milk is how they get their vitamin D!
+Other dairy products, like milk, also contain vitamin D. For many people, adding vitamin D to milk is how they get their vitamin D!

-After all, it’s easy to just get a vitamin D supplement and then all your problems would go away!
+After all, it’s easy to just get a vitamin D supplement, and then all your problems will disappear!

-You wouldn’t have to look at your eating habits or do critical analysis about what the underlying factors behind your food cravings are, or what these cravings mean.
+You wouldn’t have to examine your eating habits or perform critical analysis to determine the underlying factors behind your food cravings or what these cravings mean.

-Nonetheless, vitamin D deficiency can significantly increase cheese cravings so a vitamin D supplement may help you to improve your overall health.
+Nonetheless, vitamin D deficiency can significantly increase cheese cravings, so a vitamin D supplement may help improve overall health.

 Read my ‘best vitamin D supplements’ review article here.